yanivyacoby/a-guide-to-your-phd/guide.md

 We encourage you to be as honest as you feel comfortable about your experience; if you are having a bad week, tell your friend about it -- don't just answer "I'm fine, how are you?".
-If everyone contributed a real vulnerability, no one has to feel like they are the only one struggling, and everyone can realize that many their peers are facing similar difficulties.
+If everyone contributed a real vulnerability, no one has to feel like they are the only one struggling, and everyone can realize that many of their peers are facing similar difficulties.
 Moreover, if you lead with a real vulnerability, your friend might reciprocate and give you a chance to be supportive.

 **Validate:**